 Second, the popularity of the Big Mac will vary from location to location.
 As a result, McDonald’s may respond to this demand by pursuing a high-volume, low-margin strategy in locations where the Big Mac is popular, but in locations with fewer Big Mac orders, they may seek to generate more profit through higher margins.

 Finally, while the reach of the Big Mac is astounding, there are some notable gaps in its availability in certain regions, particularly Africa.
-Only three of the fifty-four African countries currently bask in the illuminating glow of the golden arches – South Africa, Egypt, and Morocco.
-Africa is home to around 16% of the world’s population, which means that many of them remain unrepresented by the Big Mac Index.
+Only four of the fifty-four African countries currently bask in the illuminating glow of the golden arches – South Africa, Egypt, Morocco, and Mauritius.

 The Adjusted Version